rgomez2000/SFWE-510-Course-Project/README.md

 # Overview

-This project is built for my SFWE 510 course, developing a cloud-native e-commerce system.
+This project is built to demonstrate my understanding of Java, developing a cloud-native e-commerce system.
 The goal is a modular microservices setup with a configuration server, two domain services, CRUD REST APIs, containerization, and two runtime profiles (dev and prod).

 # Services